Nik Nazmi

-Nik Nazmi bin Nik Ahmad (Jawi: نئ نظمي بن نئ أحمد; born 12 January 1982) is a Malaysian who has served as Minister of Natural Resources and Environmental Sustainability in the administration of Prime Minister Anwar Ibrahim since 2023.
-He has been member of parliament for Setiawangsa since 2018.
+Nik Nazmi bin Nik Ahmad (Jawi: نئ نظمي بن نئ أحمد; born 12 January 1982) is a Malaysian politician who served as the Minister of Natural Resources and Environmental Sustainability in the administration of Prime Minister Anwar Ibrahim from 2023 to 2025.
+He served as Member of Parliament (MP) for Setiawangsa from 2018 to 2026.
+He is a member of the Parti Bersama Malaysia (BERSAMA).

-He previously served as the Minister of Natural Resources, Energy and Climate Change from 2022 to 2023 and chaired the Defence and Home Affairs Select Committee from 2019 to 2020.
-Prior to that, Nik served as Deputy Speaker of the Selangor State Legislative Assembly from June 2013 to September 2014, of which he was also a member from 2008 to 2018 representing Seri Setia.
-From 2008 to 2010, he was also the Political Secretary to the Menteri Besar of Selangor Khalid Ibrahim.
+Prior to the renaming of the ministry, he previously served as the Minister of Natural Resources, Energy and Climate Change from 2022 to 2023.
+He also chaired the Defence and Home Affairs Select Committee from 2019 to 2020.
+Prior to that, Nik served as Deputy Speaker of the Selangor State Legislative Assembly from June 2013 to September 2014, of which he was also a member, representing Seri Setia from 2008 to 2018.
+He also simultaneously served as the Political Secretary to the Menteri Besar of Selangor, Khalid Ibrahim, from 2008 to 2010.

-A member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition, he served as one of its vice-presidents from 2022 to 2025.
+A former member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition, he served as one of its vice-presidents from 2022 to 2025.
 He has also served as the party's 3rd Youth Chief from 2014 to 2018, and as its Communications Director from 2010 to 2013.
 Nik has also served as the 1st Youth Chief of PH from 2017 to 2018.